brimdata/zed/docs/language/operators/pass.md

 ### Description

 The `pass` operator outputs a copy of each input value.
-It is typically used with operators that handle multiple legs of the dataflow path such as [`fork`](fork.md) and [`join`](join.md).
+It is typically used with operators that handle multiple legs of the pipeline such as [`fork`](fork.md) and [`join`](join.md).

 ### Examples